immunitastx/recover-counts/README.md

 each cell/sample was normalized via: X = log(C/S * M + 1) where C are the counts, S are the total counts in that cell/sample, and M is a multiplicative factor (e.g., for TPM data, this value would be one million).

+Note this function assumes that the smallest non-zero count in the data is 1 and performs a binary search over possible size-factors until it finds the size factor for which we can recover a count of one using the inverse of the log-normalization function.

 ```
 Usage: recover_counts_from_log_normalized_data.py [options] input_file